US: Saudis recruited Twitter workers to spy on users

-The accounts included those of a popular journalist with more than 1 million followers and other prominent government critics.
+The accounts included those of a popular critic of the government with more than 1 million followers and a news personality.

 It also alleged that the employees — whose jobs did not require access to Twitter users’ private information — were rewarded with a designer watch and tens of thousands of dollars funneled into secret bank accounts.
 They were charged with acting as agents of Saudi Arabia without registering with the U.S. government.

+At his appearance in Seattle federal court Wednesday, Abouammo was ordered to remain in custody pending a detention hearing set for Friday.

+His lawyer, Christopher Black, declined to comment, as did Abouammo’s wife, who did not give her name.

-That same year, investigators alleged that a Saudi working as a social media adviser for the Saudi royal family, recruited Twitter engineer Ali Alzabarah by flying him to Washington, D.C., for a private meeting with an unnamed member of the family.
+Investigators alleged that a Saudi citizen working as a social media adviser for the Saudi royal family recruited Twitter engineer Ali Alzabarah.
+The two met in Washington.
+D.C., around the same time the adviser, Ahmed Almutairi, met with someone named in the complaint as Royal Family Member 1.

 “Within one week of returning to San Francisco, Alzabarah began to access without authorization private data of Twitter users en masse,” the complaint said.

-Note: This story has been corrected by dropping a reference to Twitter employee Alzabarah meeting with a Saudi royal family member.
-Prosecutors say he met with a third defendant.